HISPlayer/UnityVisionOS-SDK/setup-guide.md

     2.4 Build and Run

-It's also possible to import the **HISPlayer Sample** after completing step 1.
+It's also possible to import the **HISPlayer visionOS Sample** after completing step 1.
 The sample is a comprehensive example scene using the HISPlayerSDK to help demonstrate features like play, pause, seek, etc.

 ## 1.1 Import Package